Editor's Update: This article was first published February 21, 2016. It was most recently reviewed and updated April 22, 2020.

 Irritability, trouble sleeping, poor appetite, isolation, crying, blaming others, and an inability or a lack of desire to communicate are all signs that could point to a behavioral health issue.
 More severe conditions like schizophrenia and schizoaffective disorder can only be controlled with the help of counseling and medication.

-We recently had the opportunity to ask Joan Kaylor, a licensed professional counselor with more than 20 years of experience and a provider in Highmark health plan networks, that question — and a few others — to learn more about why assessing your behavioral health is just as important as scheduling your yearly physical.
+We spoke with Joan Kaylor, a licensed professional counselor with more than 26 years of experience and a provider in Highmark health plan networks, to learn more about why assessing your behavioral health is just as important as scheduling your yearly physical.
 For her insights on COVID-19 and mental health, see the sidebar to the right (or on mobile devices at the end) of this article.

 Trish Imbrogno (TI): Which signs may indicate a person should schedule an appointment with a behavioral health professional?